Comprehensive Review Real Customer Analysis

 Comfort and Fit

-Comfort is subjective, right?
-But with the 860v12, there is a consensus: it’s "firm-comfortable," not "soft-comfortable."
+Comfort is subjective, but with the 860v12 the consensus is pretty consistent: it’s “firm-comfortable,” not “soft-comfortable.”

 Sizing Advice For the vast majority of runners, this shoe fits true to size.
 However, because feet are weird and wonderful things, there are isolated reports of people needing to go up half a size.
 If you are usually between sizes, I'd suggest leaning toward the larger one just to be safe.